-A course providing basic instruction in five areas: word processing, spreadsheet, PowerPoint, presentation, Internet, and publishing.
-Students will work in the WindowsTM environment.
-Microsoft Office is the software suite used in this course.
+A course providing basic instruction in the areas of word processing, spreadsheet, presentation, and basic website publishing.
+Students will work in both the Google Apps for Education and the Microsoft Office suites.
+Both Windows and Macintosh computers may be used in this course.